Program Application

 What Kind of Research is Supported?

-• Instruments of Culture and Agents of Change: Performing Arts Training as a Vehicle for Empowerment and Wellbeing among Alabama Youth; Courtney Helfrecht, Assistant Professor, Anthropology; Stephanie McClure, Assistant Professor, Anthropology; Alexis Davis-Hazell, Assistant Professor, Music; Alvon Reed, Assistant Professor, Theatre and Dance
+- Instruments of Culture and Agents of Change: Performing Arts Training as a Vehicle for Empowerment and Wellbeing among Alabama Youth; Courtney Helfrecht, Assistant Professor, Anthropology; Stephanie McClure, Assistant Professor, Anthropology; Alexis Davis-Hazell, Assistant Professor, Music; Alvon Reed, Assistant Professor, Theatre and Dance

-Engages with youth in under-resourced communities through an after-school performing arts training program to improve perceptions of wellbeing, reduce allostatic load, and encourage youth to view themselves as agents of their own growth and community change.
+Engaged with youth in under-resourced communities through an after-school performing arts training program to improve perceptions of wellbeing, reduce allostatic load, and encourage youth to view themselves as agents of their own growth and community change.

-• Flow Tuscaloosa: Illuminating the Black Warrior River Basin; Julia Brock, Assistant Professor, History; Jamey Grimes, Instructor, Art & Art History
+- Flow Tuscaloosa: Illuminating the Black Warrior River Basin; Julia Brock, Assistant Professor, History; Jamey Grimes, Instructor, Art & Art History

 *While community outreach is a central aspect of both of these examples, it is not a prerequisite for funding.

-A requirement for all CARI-supported research is that at least one member of each research team have a primary area of expertise/practice in design, fine art, performing arts, or creative writing.
+A requirement for all CARI-supported research is that at least one member of each research team have a primary area of expertise/practice in design, film, fine art, performing arts, or creative writing.
 Fellowship cohorts are selected to facilitate the integration of arts and non-arts faculty, and CARI staff will also assist Fellows in connecting with artists outside the Faculty cohort and University when needed.
 Faculty already working on arts-integrated research are also encouraged to continue and enhance those projects through a CARI Faculty Fellowship.

 What is a CARI Faculty Fellowship?